Arabic poetry: Romanticism

 The "Romanticism" (partly coincident with western neo-romanticism) was another Arab literary movement from the early 20th century, floureshed during the 1930s–1940s, that sought inspiration from French or English romantic poetry.
-Romantic poets, denouncing blind imitation of one-rhime system in classical poetry and its recurring themes, imaged individual experiences via powerful love ghasal and other genres.
+Romantic poets, denouncing blind imitation of one-rhyme system in classical poetry and its recurring themes, imaged individual experiences via powerful love ghazal and other genres.
 The precursor to this style became the Lebanese-Egyptian poet and journalist Khalil Mutran, more in his critical works.

 Most famous part of Arab Romanticism or outstand movement related to it is the Mahjar ("émigré" school) that includes Arabic-language poets in the Americas Ameen Rihani, Kahlil Gibran, Nasib Arida, Mikhail Naimy, Elia Abu Madi, Fawsi Maluf, Farhat, and al-Qarawi.
 As their style example: